Julcatan/Election_Results-102021/README.md

 # Election-Audit Summary

 This script can be reused to analyse any other election that determines the winner by popular vote.

- - In order for the script to work correctly the source code needs to be in the same order as the csv file in this analysis.
+In order for the script to work correctly the source code needs to be in the same order as the csv file in this analysis.

  - As an example you could use the script to analyse a local election for city commision.
-   The data in the current county column would have to be replaced with the city residential districts.
+   The data in the current county column would have to be replaced with the city's residential districts.
+   All print statements that refer to "county" need to be modified, for example:

+   - f"-------------------------\nLargest County Turnout: {winning_county}\n-------------------------\n"

+    would need to be changed to:

+   - f"-------------------------\nLargest residential district Turnout: {winning_county}\n-------------------------\n"

+   Even though the script will run without modification of the variable names it would be good to change the names of the variables to reflect the new purpose.

-- Another example would be to modify the script slighlty to pull data source files that are in a different format, for eexample a url or an excel file.
+-  Another example would be to modify the script slighlty to pull data source files that are in a different format, for example an excel file or url.
    This part of the script that imports and reads the file would need to be adjusted:

     # Add our dependencies.
     import csv